desmax74/jetty-openshift-java8/README.md

 # Jetty Java-8 QuickStart for OpenShift

-Even though OpenShift doesn't support java8 for this moment, this tools can help to use java8 with jetty in DIY cartridge
+Even though OpenShift doesn't support java8 for the  moment, this tools can help use java8 with jetty in DIY cartridge.

-This is improved version of forked jetty-openshift-quickstart project.
+This is an improved version of forked jetty-openshift-quickstart project.
-In this project was added jdk8 installation and configured maven and jetty using custom java path.
+JDK8 installation and configuration of maven and jetty using custom java path were added into the project.

 ## Installation

-Create new DIY application
+Create new DIY application.
 You can use the web UI or by executing the rhc command like this:

     rhc app create jetty diy-0.1